 Sometimes standing forward fold may feel too intense in the morning, you can start off with rag doll (see below) – the relaxed version with bent knees but with folded arms.
 This is a great way to wake up the spine and legs before doing standing forward fold

-Gate pose is really one of the best beginner side stretches.
+Gate pose (Parighasana) is really one of the best beginner side stretches.
 Generally, Gate Pose is used as a good preparation pose for other standing side stretches including triangle pose.